Frozen Shoulder

 Frozen shoulder progresses through three distinct stages:

-- Freezing Stage (Painful): Gradual onset of pain, which intensifies with movement and even at rest.
+• Freezing Stage (Painful): Gradual onset of pain, which intensifies with movement and even at rest.
 Everyday activities become difficult, and sleep is often disrupted.
-This stage lasts 3-9 weeks.
+This stage lasts 2-9months.

-- Frozen Stage (Stiff): Pain begins to subside, but stiffness and restricted movement increase.
+• Frozen Stage (Stiff): Pain begins to subside, but stiffness and restricted movement increase.
 Reaching overhead, behind the back, or lifting objects becomes increasingly difficult.
-This stage lasts 4-6 months.
+Pain is apparent at extremes of range of movement.
+This stage lasts 4-12 months.

 Common Symptoms of Frozen Shoulder